The Internet is polluting. But how can email pollution happen?

 The data centers

-A data center is a place where you can find large cabinets containing servers where data is organized, processed, stored, and maintained.
+A data center is a place where you can find large cabinets.
+They contain servers where data is organized, processed, stored, and maintained.
 There are also cooling and power supply systems.

 You should also consider that when you send an email, share photos or publish articles, the data centers will double this information to keep it in two different servers for more security.
 If one of the servers crashes, then the information stored is not lost because it has been doubled in another server.